tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 	Step 3
 	-------
-	Use the following snippet to configure and build the progress bar.
+	Use the following snippet to configure, build and init the progress bar.
 It is not mandatory to set the options.
 The TolitoProgressBar constructor expects to receive as an argument the element id of the div tag created in Step 2.